 -

 But: antihistamines are not yet a standard, evidence-backed PMDD treatment the way SSRIs and some hormonal options are.
-If your PMDD is severe or suicidal, start with the treatments that are proven. verywellhealth.com+1
+If your PMDD is severe or suicidal, they recommend you start with the treatments that are proven. verywellhealth.com+1

-This “histamine-PMDD” angle makes the most sense if you:
+This “histamine-PMDD” "treatment" makes the most sense if you:

 -